-Business model adopted (2)
+TABLES ALETTE PETRAT & TEXADAUTIAN Business model adopted (2)

-- The European Research & Education networking model evolved into a three ter architecture: The campus LAN, the national MAN - WAN (the NREN) and the foderal gigabit interconnection GEANT. - All three tens enable end-users to communicate with gigabit speeds as if the campus LAN is extended into the whole European Research Area. - The three-ter structure may arrange for the provision of Virtual Private Networks (VPN) resources to eScience projects (e.g. GRDs) on request, with possibly end-to-end Quality of Service guerantees (jitter, speed, security etc.) - The strictly hierarchical structure of Research & Academic networking in Europe may tacilitate the provision and management of user, national and Thans-European resources, but may suffer from rigidity to follow the overall Internet paradigm, which is based on peeting and neutral interconnection facilities (GigaPoP telehousing) - Fourth level in the hierarchy or may eventually render the Trans-European level (GEANT) obsolete and replaced by peering amangements?
+- The European Research & Education networking model evolved into a three-ter architecture: The campus LAN, the national MAN WAN (the NREN) and the federal gigabit interconnection GEANT. - All three tiers enable end-users to comm unicate with gigabit speeds as if the campus LAN is extended into the whole European Research Area - The three-tier structure may arrange for the provision of Wriual Private Networks (VPN) resources to escience projects (e.g. GRIDs) on request, with possibly and-to-and Quality of Service guarantees (jittar, speed, security etc.) - The strictly hierarchical structure of Research & Academic networking in Europe may facilitate the provision and management of user, national and Trans-European neources, but may suffer from rigidity to follow the overall internet paradigm, which is based on peeing and neutral interconnection facilities (GigePoP Welnosing) - Fourth level in the hierarchy or may eventually render the Trane-European level (GEANT) obsolete and replaced by peering amagements?